 You can register to take the GMAT and also download some test preparation materials at http://www.gmat.com.

-Applicants who have a fairly recent business degree from an AACSB accredited business program need no added preparation and can start directly into the 11 MBA classes (our program has eleven 3-credit hour classes).
+Applicants who have a business degree from an AACSB accredited business program need no added preparation and can start directly into MBA classes.

-Applicants who do not have a recent business degree must be evaluated on an individual basis to see whether they have the preparation needed in each of these 8 specified content areas:
+Applicants who do not have a business degree must be evaluated on an individual basis to see whether they have the preparation needed in each of these 7 specified content areas:

 - Accounting I (Financial) AND II (Managerial)